lamnhan066/isolate_contactor/README.md

 dynamic add(dynamic a, dynamic b) => a + b;
 ```

-# Notice
+## Notice
-This package is still in the early stages of development.
+- This package is still in the early stages of development.
+- Support web with limited feature because the package use `Future` for Web platform.

-# Contributions
+## Contributions
 If you encounter any problems or feel the library is missing a feature, please feel free to open an issue.
 Pull request are also welcome.